Particular/docs.particular.net/transports/upgrades/asb-7to8.md

 See also [Azure Service Bus Transport Topologies](/transports/azure-service-bus/topologies/).

+## Controlling entity creation

+Controlling entity creation has been simplified.
+Instead of having to provide a full implementation of `DescriptionFactory` where all settings on the description object had to be provided, a customizer (`DescriptionCustomizer`) has been introduced where only the customized properties can be changed. `DescriptionCustomizer` can be found on the `Queues`, `Topics` and `Subscriptions` API extension points.

 ## BrokeredMessage conventions

-API to specify how the `BrokeredMessage` body is stored and retrieved by overriding the default conventions is obsoleted and the following methods were deprecated:
+Due to complexity, and resultant risk, of implementation, the API to specify how the `BrokeredMessage` body is stored and retrieved by overriding the default conventions is obsoleted and the following methods were deprecated:

-snippet: asb-incoming-message-convention
+snippet: 7to8_asb-incoming-message-convention

-snippet: asb-outgoing-message-convention
+snippet: 7to8_asb-outgoing-message-convention